loganventer/CHAP2/Console/CHAP2.SearchConsole/README.md

 - **Comprehensive results**: Shows chorus names and preview text
 - **Error handling**: Graceful handling of API errors and network issues
 - **Cancellation support**: Previous searches cancelled when new input arrives
+- **Memory cache**: Search results are cached in memory for 10 minutes, reducing redundant API calls and improving responsiveness
+- **Observer-based UI**: The search UI uses an observer pattern to keep the prompt at the top and results below, updating only the results area for a smooth, flicker-free experience

 ## Usage